santiagosayshey/DigiBrain/Content/Projects/Dictionarry/Encode Efficiency Index.md

 However, there's a clear technical limit where going larger becomes pointless - this is where we get to our maximum threshold of 40%.

 ## Why Set a Maximum Threshold of 40%?

-The 40% ceiling is based on where HEVC's efficiency advantages are most pronounced.
-Below this threshold:
+The 40% ceiling exists because we can roughly measure  where HEVC stops being more efficient than older codecs.
+We do this using three key video quality measurements:

+VMAF, developed by Netflix, analyzes how humans perceive video quality and scores it from 0-100.
+SSIM looks at how similar two images are on a scale of 0-1, focusing on what we actually see rather than just comparing pixels.
+BD-Rate tells us how much smaller one encode is compared to another while maintaining the same quality level.

+Using these tools together shows us that:
-- HEVC achieves its largest bitrate savings (20-40% vs AVC) in the mid-bitrate region (~2-10 Mbps for 1080p)
+- HEVC achieves 20-40% smaller files in the mid-bitrate range (~2-10 Mbps for 1080p)
-- This is where HEVC's advanced features (block partitioning, motion estimation, and quantization) provide the biggest advantage
+- These space savings are consistent across different quality levels
-- Beyond this region, both codecs begin to saturate at near-transparent quality, making larger files unnecessary
+- Beyond this point, both old and new codecs reach nearly perfect quality, making HEVC's advantages disappear
-- At these optimal bitrates, HEVC consistently delivers VMAF scores of 90+ while staying well under 40% of source size
+- Within these optimal bitrates, HEVC consistently scores above 90 on VMAF (excellent quality) while keeping files well under 40% of the source size

-## Key Terms
-**VMAF**: Netflix's video quality metric that outputs scores from 0-100, using machine learning to match human perception.

-**BD-Rate**: Measures average bitrate difference between two encodings across quality levels.
-A BD-Rate of -30% means one codec achieves the same quality at 30% lower bitrate.

-The 40% threshold represents a practical maximum that ensures quality while taking advantage of modern codec efficiency.
-BD-Rate analysis across VMAF scores of 80-95 helps verify that encodes maintain competitive quality within this limit.
+Would you like me to clarify any part of this explanation?

 https://medium.com/innovation-labs-blog/bjontegaard-delta-rate-metric-c8c82c1bc42c